F-L-X-S/WLAN-CSI/README.md

 <br>

-### Estimation of CSI for OFDM-signals according to IEEE802.11n
+### Calculation of CSI for OFDM-signals according to IEEE802.11n
 WLAN-transmissions use orthogonal frequency division multiplexing and divide the 20MHz channel into 64 subcarriers and the 40MHz channel into 128 subcarriers ([^2], chapter 2.3.7, S.1691).
 The original serial datastream is divided into parallel streams, each with a lower transmission-rate.
 A single Symbol of a parallelized stream is called OFDM-symbol.

 The IEEE 802.11n introduces the PLCP (physical layer convergence protocol), that adds a preamble and a PLCP-header to the PSDU (PLCP Service Data Unit).
 The composition of the whole PPDU (PLCP Protocol data unit) depends on the used transmision-mode (non-HT, mixed-HT and HT) (high-throughput) ([^2],  Figure 20-1, S.1682).